-I asked Paula Morrison, RDH, BS, the same questions from my previous interview, What Other Hygienists Do A Look at Care Behind Bars.
-Paula has been a dental hygienist for over 12 years.
+I asked Paula Morrison, RDH, BS, the same questions from my previous interview, What Other Hygienists Do: A Look at Care Behind Bars.
+Paula has been a dental hygienist for over 15 years.
 More specifically, Paula works in a school-based dental program.
 I wanted to dive in deeper and learn how Paula got to the hygiene position she works in today.

 School-Based Dental Health

-Kaitlyn: How many years have you been a hygienist?
-How long have you been at your present job?
-What do you do in this work setting?
-Job tasks?
-Treatments or procedures?
-Education?
+Kaitlyn: How many years have you been a hygienist, and what do you do in this work setting?

-Paula: I have been a hygienist for 12 years, and I work for a community health center as a hygienist in their school-based dental program.
-Our program provides the following services: dental exams, cleanings, sealants, fluoride varnish, and radiographs.
-We educate students while we have them in our chairs, and we are hoping to add a restorative component to the program later this year.
+Paula: I have been a hygienist for 16 years and work for a community health center as a hygienist in their school-based dental program.
+Our program provides the following services: dental exams, hygiene treatment, sealants, fluoride varnish, and radiographs.
+We educate students while we have them in our chairs, and we hope to add a restorative component to the program soon.
 The community health center is responsible for billing out for services rendered.
-I have been working in this school program for the past five years.

 Kaitlyn: How did you get to this position?